 Today, people who visit Teach’s Hole on Ocracoke Island say that they have heard the ghost of Blackbeard groaning as he searches the shore for the missing head!

-7. The Great Dismal Swamp, Northern Border, NC
+7. The Great Dismal Swamp, Northern Border

 The Great Dismal Swamp covers over 112,000 acres along the Northern border of North Carolina and into Virginia.